 Percentage 1.
-Report the percentage of individuals and persons in families returning to homelessness over a 6-more reported in HDX. nth period as 11% 2.
-Report the percentage of individuals and persons in families returning to homelessness over a 12-more reported in HDX. onth period as 4%
+Report the percentage of individuals and persons in families returning to homelessness over a 6-month period as reported in HDX.
+11% 2.
+Report the percentage of individuals and persons in families returning to homelessness over a 12-month period as reported in HDX.
+4%